BSVino/Blender/README.md

 * Dragging a separator all the way over does not close it.
 * If the user is looking through a camera, the rotate and zoom controls should control the camera directly.
 * A 'Lock camera to view' option.
-* An FPS style WASD camera, perhaps with Q and E for rolling. [http://www.mail-archive.com/bf-committers@blender.org/msg06611.html]((Some Python code for it))
+* An FPS style WASD camera, perhaps with Q and E for rolling. [(Some Python code for it)](http://www.mail-archive.com/bf-committers@blender.org/msg06611.html)
 * Canceling extrude should leave the mesh unchanged and not leave duplicate geometry.

 ### Workflow Improvement Wishlist